rashcasm/minigrep-rustbook/README.md

 cargo run kantha ./geetgovind.txt
 ```

-This will search for the word "khandana" in the file `geetgovind.txt` and print the matching lines.
+This will search for the word "kantha" in the file `geetgovind.txt` and print the matching lines.

 ## How It Works